advancedresearch/path_semantics/roadmap.md

 ### 1. Identify the problem

-Normal paths are useful in combination with standard mathematics, however:
+Normal paths are useful in combination with notation for standard mathematics, however:

 - Not covered by current type theoretic or set theoretic foundations
 - We understand the idea, but there are lots of edge cases (formal issues)